 I am an ECFMG-certified medical graduate (2014) from Nepal.
 I have worked as a medical officer in various hospitals in Nepal.
 I am associated with the USA-based nonprofit organization, "Project for a village" and have volunteered as a health care provider in rural areas of Nepal.

 In order to pursue my research interests, I worked at the National Institute of Health (NIH) on projects related to the pathogenesis of sepsis and septic shock, with special emphasis on Bacillus anthracis.
 I have also worked as a research volunteer at Johns Hopkins during summer and fall 2019 on studies directed to understanding the underlying mechanism during oxidative stress and atherosclerosis in order to reverse or reduce these effects and changes.

-In my free time, I like to play badminton, and I enjoy gardening and traditional art, like Rangoli and Heena.
+In my free time I like to play badminton, gardening, and traditional art like Rangoli and Heena.

 I obtained my medical degree from the University of Ghana Medical School in February 2012.
 After two years of internship, I served for 3 years as a general practitioner.
 In May 2019, I obtained a Masters in Public Health from The Johns Hopkins Bloomberg School of Public Health with a major in Epidemiology and Biostatistical Methods for Public Health and Clinical Research.

 Research Interest: Molecular mechanisms underlying chronic infectious diseases (particularly TB and HIV), and drug development for TB/HIV.

 I received my medical degree from the Jawaharlal Institute of Post-Graduate Medical Education and Research (JIPMER), Pondicherry, India in 2014.
 I completed my residency in Internal Medicine at the same hospital in 2018.
 I am currently pursuing my MPH at the Johns Hopkins Bloomberg School of Public Health with a major in Infectious Diseases Epidemiology.